cfmtam/pixel-sorting/README.md

 The program takes in a source image file and outputs the pixel-sorted image into a folder labelled "PSResults<X>" where <X> is a timestamp.

-There are som sample pixel-sorted images in the Samples folder.
+There are some sample pixel-sorted images in the Samples folder.

 How to run
 ============